-15.6.1 As a rule, cooling systems fitted with keel sea coolers shall not be used in icebreakers and Arc4 to Arc9 ice class ships.
+15.6.1 Cooling systems fitted with keel sea coolers shall not be used in icebreakers and Arc5 - Arc9 ice class ships (refer to Table 3.10.1.3.4, Part II "Hull").

-However, application of such cooling systems on Arc4 ice class ships may be allowed if thickness of the used cooling ducts is not less than the side hull plating and the ship's speed is maintained in case of damage of any cooling duct.
+Application of such cooling systems on Arc4 ice class ships may be allowed if thickness of the used cooling ducts is not less than the side hull plating and the ship's speed is maintained in case of damage of any cooling duct.

-15.6.2 For ships equipped with one main engine not less than two sea-water coolers, one of which is stand-by, shall be provided.

-15.6.3 For ships equipped with two or more main engines one stand-by cooler shall be provided to keep each engine running.
-The stand-by cooler may not be fitted if the system allows two engines operate using one cooler.

-15.6.4 For ships of restricted area of navigation equipped with two or more main engines the stand-by sea-water cooler may not be fitted.

-15.6.5 On the pipelines for supply and rejection of cooled medium to coolers the check valves shall be provided.

-15.6.6 Provision shall be made for drainage or purging of cooler.

-15.6.7 Each cooler shall be provided with air discharge arrangement.
+- 15.6.2 For ships equipped with one main engine not less than two sea-water coolers, one of which is stand-by, shall be provided. - 15.6.3 For ships equipped with two or more main engines one stand-by cooler shall be provided to keep each engine running.
+The stand-by cooler may not be fitted if the system allows two engines operate using one cooler. - 15.6.4 For ships of restricted area of navigation equipped with two or more main engines the stand-by sea-water cooler may not be fitted. - 15.6.5 On the pipelines for supply and rejection of cooled medium to coolers the check valves shall be provided. - 15.6.6 Provision shall be made for drainage or purging of cooler. - 15.6.7 Each cooler shall be provided with air discharge arrangement.